Kizaki

 kizaki migrate apply

-If the planner needs help, it will write [RESOLVE] markers into the generated plan.inspire.
+If the planner needs help, it will write [RESOLVE] markers into the generated plan.migration.
 Edit the plan, then run kizaki migrate apply again.

 • changed the application model